rafaelmoraes/blog/_posts/en/2018-06-05-install-vagrant-on-fedora.md

 rm vagrant_*.rpm*
 {% endhighlight %}

-The Vagrant by default no uses conventional installation images, those that you access the site of your Linux distribution preferred, make the download and install on you machine or server, instead those images the Vagrant uses the [boxes](https://www.vagrantup.com/docs/boxes.html), that basically are images derived from official distributions, where everything that not is helpful or essential for Vagrant is dropped, anyone can create own boxes, you can find some compatible boxes of VirtualBox [here](https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&sort=created&provider=virtualbox&q=).
+The Vagrant by default not uses conventional installation images, those that you access the site of your Linux distribution preferred, make the download and install on you machine or server, instead those images the Vagrant uses the [boxes](https://www.vagrantup.com/docs/boxes.html), basically Vagrant boxes are images derived from official distributions, where everything that not is helpful or essential for Vagrant is dropped, anyone can create own boxes, you can find some boxes compatible with VirtualBox [here](https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&sort=created&provider=virtualbox&q=).

 For provide a virtual machine the Vagrant uses the file *Vagrantfile* where stay all details about the provisioning, for example: shared files, amount of RAM memory, IP address, shared ports, software that are installed automatically, among [others](https://www.vagrantup.com/docs/vagrantfile/).